It’s the most wonderful time of the year! Hopefully you sang that in your head and then thought, “Wait, it’s not Christmas…”

 However, the Bloomer Rope Jump Competition is about more than just winning.
 Event organizers and parents alike hope to teach students the power of perseverance, setting and achieving goals, and giving it your all.

-Now those are some values that Bloomer Telephone can get behind.
+Now those are some values that Bloomer Broadband can get behind.

 See ya out there, Bloomer-ites.